 I do think there’s something to be said for taking cues from other passengers as well.
 If you are on a long haul flight and every other passenger has their window shades closed, consider closing your window shades as well.

 It’s one thing if half or a quarter of window shades in a cabin are open, but when just one window shade is open, the glare is extremely unpleasant for others, whether they’re trying to sleep or watch seatback entertainment.
-As frustrating as it can be for those of us who like looking outside, I believe in being considerate of others, and that includes not being the only person in the cabin with an open window shade.

 What about crews closing window shades?